 Where to Stay in Scotland

-Torridon Guest House – a quaint bed and breakfast that is within a short walking distance of the city centre and a good option if you don’t want to stay in a hostel.
-Click here to see their latest prices
+Torridon Guest House – a quaint bed and breakfast that is a great place to stay in Inverness.
+It is within a short walking distance of the city centre and a good option if you don’t want to stay in a hostel.

 Isle of Skye

-Skyewalker Hostel — This family-run establishment is one of the top-rated hostels in all of Scotland.
-Excellently located, they have a number of different room options, a friendly staff, and they sometimes organise social events in the evening.
-Click here to see their latest prices
+Skyewalker Hostel — one of the top-rated hostels in all of Scotland, it’s excellently located, they have a number of different room options, a friendly staff, and they sometimes organise social events in the evening.

 Not quite what you’re looking for?
-Click here to browse other options in Scotland!
+Click here to browse other Scotland hotels

 Week 3: Ireland

-The final stop of this England-Scotland-Ireland itinerary sees you in the wonderful Irish city of Galway.
+The final stop sees you in the wonderful Irish city of Galway.
 There are a number of great things to do here from exploring the main sites like the Spanish Arch and Eyre Square, whiskey tasting at Garavans Pub, listening to traditional Irish music in the trendy West End, and eating at some of Ireland’s top restaurants.

 Spend two days exploring Galway city and one more day to take a day trip to one of Ireland’s most famous natural attractions: the Cliffs of Moher.
 These amazing cliffs are a popular spot for a reason: they are absolutely stunning.
 Avoid the tourist crowds by trying to get there early, you won’t be sorry!